Code-Institute-Submissions/travel-tickr/README.md

 * [ ] [USER STORY: Create a trip](https://github.com/SandraBergstrom/travel-tickr/issues/31)
 * [ ] [USER STORY: Packing list and info](https://github.com/SandraBergstrom/travel-tickr/issues/32)

+**Sprint 4 recap:**
+The focus was on finalizing the project and completing essential user stories.
+The About page, the ability to like comments, and the implementation of the location feature were successfully accomplished.
+Documentation, including the creation of a 404-page, and improving application deployment were also completed.
+While some user stories were moved to the backlog for future consideration, the application was thoroughly tested to ensure its functionality and quality.

 ### Backlog and Subsequent Iterations
 The user stories are tracked on the project board, and the "To do" column represents the backlog of user stories (also see above), indicating the tasks that will be addressed in subsequent iterations.